Can I claim for my child aged 16 or over?

 - NVQ and other vocational qualifications up to Level 3

 - Traineeships as part of the 16-19 Study programmes in England.

 Any qualifications above this are classed as ‘advanced’ and you cannot claim CTC.
-Advanced education includes studying at University for a degree.
+Advanced education includes studying at University for a degree or studying for a BTECH higher National Certificate.
 If education is provided as part of your child’s employment it will not count for CTC purposes.

 What is approved training?